shane0/buddhism/docs/glossary.md

 place without any contention.
 Later in Buddhism, an aranya refers to a quiet place, usually in a forest, where Buddhist monks or nuns gather to live and practice without any contention.

+## mindfulness practice

+Mindfulness is a state of mind.
+To practice mindfulness means that the mind is conscientious, clear and lucid.
+Thoughts of greed and anger are quickly detected and renounced, and eventually, only righteous thoughts arise.

+The mind thinks of the Buddha, the Dharma, the Sangha, and the precepts; the mind is filled with compassion; the mind is not deluded and misguided.

+By practice in right mindfulness, we eventually have a complete understanding of the Dharma, are willing to do all good without a sense of the "self" doing the deed, or the "other" benefiting from the deed, finally reaching enlightenment.

+## Thirty-two good marks

+- chapter 13

+> The thirty-two good marks
+>> are distinctive bodily characteristics of a great being, particularly a buddha or a wheel-turning sage king (see footnote 48 for more on wheel-turning sage king).
+As lay people, those endowed with the thirty-two good marks will be wheel-turning sage kings.
+If they renounce home life to practice the Dharma, they will achieve enlightenment and become buddhas.
+Although there are different sets of the thirty-two good marks given in the sutras, all these good marks are said to be effects resulted by upholding pure precepts and performing wholesome deeds.

+## buddha eyes

+- chapter 18

+The physical eye, deva eye, wisdom eye, dharma eye, and buddha eye W All BIE A bId.

+According to the Mahaprajnaparamita Shastra (translated into Chinese by Kumarajiva), the physical eye can see what is close to us but not what is far away; can see what is in front of us but not what is behind; can see in the daytime but not in the nighttime.

+To go beyond these limitations of the physical eye, the deva eye is needed.

+Those who have the deva eye can see near and far, what is in the front and back, and during the daytime and the nighttime.

+Although seeing through the appearance of what is dependently arising, they have not seen the empty nature of all beings and phenomena yet.

+It is only those with the wisdom eye who can see the truth of emptiness, and with this wisdom of emptiness, they relinquish all attachments.

+But because of immersing in emptiness, they have not yet developed expedient means to liberate sentient beings, which requires the dharma eye to do so.

+In addition to emptiness, those who have the dharma eye realize the worldly truth and thus establish all dharmas according to conditions.

+Consequently, they use expedient means in accordance with the needs of sentient beings to help them on the path to buddhahood.

+To perfect the application of expedient means to liberate all sentient beings, the buddha eye is indispensable.

+Buddhas with their buddha eyes see through all beings and phenomena, their differences as well as their common nature.

+Put it in another way, the buddha eye clearly sees the ultimate truth of middle way reality.